saradfrz/data-forge/README.md

   <br>
 </p>

 **Fully Dockerized Data Engineering Portfolio Project**
 *Following the Medallion Architecture (Bronze → Silver → Gold)*

-This project simulates a real-world ETL pipeline using Spark, PostgreSQL, Trino, Airflow, and Jupyter — all orchestrated with Docker Compose.
+This project simulates a real-world ETL pipeline using Spark, PostgreSQL, and Jupyter — all orchestrated with Docker Compose.

 ---